melanchall/drywetmidi/Docs/articles/high-level-managing/Getting-objects.md

 If you take a look into the class, you'll discover two methods – [WithRests](xref:Melanchall.DryWetMidi.Interaction.RestsUtilities.WithRests*) and [GetRests](xref:Melanchall.DryWetMidi.Interaction.RestsUtilities.GetRests*).
 The first one adds rests to a collection of objects you've passed to the method.
 The second method returns rests only.

 It will be much easier to understand how rests building works with examples.
-So let's look on [WithRests](xref:Melanchall.DryWetMidi.Interaction.RestsUtilities.WithRests*) (there is no great value to discuss [GetRests](xref:Melanchall.DryWetMidi.Interaction.RestsUtilities.GetRests*) since it works in the same way but just returns rests only).
+So let's look at the [WithRests](xref:Melanchall.DryWetMidi.Interaction.RestsUtilities.WithRests*) (there is no great value to discuss [GetRests](xref:Melanchall.DryWetMidi.Interaction.RestsUtilities.GetRests*) since it works in the same way but just returns rests only).

 Supposing we have following notes (with two different note numbers on two different channels):